Policies and Procedures

-All children for kindergarten must be 3 years old on or before October 1 for admission into our K3 program and must be 4 years old on or before October 1 for admission into our K4 program and 5 years old on or before October 1 in order to enter the all-day kindergarten.
+Children must be 3 years old on or before October 1 for admission into our Pre-K3 program, 4 years old on or before October 1 for admission into our Pre-K4 program, and 5 years old on or before October 1 in order to enter the all-day kindergarten.
 Birth certificates must be presented.

 Students from all Protestant denominations are admitted but at least one parent must be a “born again” Christian (John 3:3) in agreement with the school Statement of Faith, of an evangelical persuasion, and active in such a church with the child.
 In grades 9 and above special consideration is given to the student’s own testimony.
 Pastoral reference forms will also be required from your pastor.